 Indications for referral

-Unlike other forms of breast cancer, which can be identified by a mass, IBC is more diffuse, with more lymphatic involvement that causes the breast to feel thick or heavy, and makes diagnosis more difficult.
+Unlike other forms of breast cancer, which can be identified by a mass, inflammatory breast cancer is more challenging to diagnose.
+It presents within the breast more diffusely, often without a well-defined mass.
+IBC presents with more lymphatic involvement within the breast which causes the breast to feel thick or heavy and makes diagnosis more difficult.
+Routine imaging, such as mammogram, is often unreliable.

 Patients who present with redness, swelling, pain, or itchiness of the breast or thickening of the skin on the breast, with ridging or dimpling, should be referred to a specialist for evaluation and a clinical examination and biopsy to confirm diagnosis.